IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/calendar.md

 ### Special dates

-The `specialDates` property is using almost the same configuration principles as the `disabledDates`.
+The `SpecialDates` property is using almost the same configuration principles as the `DisabledDates`.
 The special dates have a highlighted look and feel and unlike the disabled ones can be selected.

 Let's add some special dates to our Calendar.
 In order to do this, we will create a `DateRangeDescriptor` and pass the dates between the 3rd and the 8th of the current month: